• Internal Pathways & Development > Professional Development Units (PDU)

 PDU Peer Reviewers

-Peer Reviewers are an intrinsic part of the PDU team, providing feedback and support to PDU leaders throughout the process.
+DCTA Peer Reviewers are an intrinsic part of the PDU team, providing feedback and support to PDU leaders throughout the application process.
 Reviewers receive a $1000 stipend.
+Applications for Peer Reviewers are considered in late Spring and promoted through DPS Teacher Weekly and DCTA The Slate.

 PDU Advisory Council

-Council members serve in an advisory capacity, providing feedback to improve the PDU process and experience.
+DCTA PDU Advisory Council members serve in an advisory capacity, working to continuously improve the PDU process and experience for both leaders and participants.
 This is a paid extra duty position.
-Teachers and SSPs with PDU experience are encouraged to apply.
-Submit an application.
+Teachers and SSPs with PDU experience are encouraged to apply!
+Applications for PDU Council open seats are considered in late summer/early fall and promoted through DPS Teacher Weekly and DCTA The Slate

 Michele Deats, PDU Program Manager michele_deats@dpsk12.net